e-choness/relic-revival-run/README.md

 ## Progress

 - [x] Player input using the new Unity Input System.
-Has potential to support multiple platforms and reduce the risks of sting overflow;
+Has potential to support multiple platforms and reduce the risks of sting overflow.
-- [x] Spawn pick-ups based on random values and heights;
+- [x] Spawn pick-ups based on random values and heights.
-- [x] A toolbox for player to choose tools from;
+- [x] A toolbox for player to choose tools from.
-- [x] All tools only interact with respective spawn object types;
+- [x] All tools only interact with respective spawn object types.
 - [x] FMOD plugin for Unity.
+- [x] UI for Main Menu and In-game pause menu.
+- [x] Background scrolling.
+- [x] Mexio, Chinese and Portugal levels done.
+- [x] Character animation sprites for each level.

 ## TODO

-- [ ] UI for Main Menu and In-game;
+- [ ] In-game tip for tools and restoration activities.
+- [ ] Loading screen.
+- [ ] Blackout transitions for level.
+- [ ] End-game credit.
-- [ ] Background scrolling.
+- [ ] Bugfixes.

 ## Studio Jojo Devlog